syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/server-side-application.md

 # View PDF files using PDF Viewer Component in the Blazor Server app

-In this section, we'll guide you through the process of adding Syncfusion's Blazor PDF Viewer (Next Gen) component to your Blazor Server app.
+In this section, we'll guide you through the process of adding Syncfusion®'s Blazor PDF Viewer (Next Gen) component to your Blazor Server app.
 We'll break it down into simple steps to make it easy to follow.
 Additionally, you can find a fully functional example project on our [GitHub repository](https://github.com/SyncfusionExamples/Blazor-Getting-Started-Examples/tree/main/PDFViewer%20%202/BlazorServerApp/PDFViewerSample).

 ## Prerequisites